-In each of the two dockets involved in this case, the claimant sustained a work-related injury.
+In each docket involved in this case, the claimant sustained a work-related injury.
 The compensability of the injuries is not in dispute.
 The claimants all received care at a Vista ASC facility.
 The physicians' charges are not in dispute in this proceeding, nor is there a dispute about the medical necessity of the treatments rendered.
-Rather, the parties' dispute arises from the amount Vista billed for its facility charges.
-Vista seeks reimbursement of 70% of its billed charges, amounts beyond those which the MRD ordered.
+Rather, Vista seeks additional reimbursement beyond that awarded by the MRD for a total reimbursement equal to 70% of its billed charges, and the parties' dispute arises from the amount Vista billed for its facility charges.